 Follow in the footsteps of Braveheart’s William Wallace on the epic 152-kilometre West Highland Way, which starts in Glasgow and ends in Fort William.
-You’ll walk through the majestic Scottish highlands, passing rolling hills, sparkling lakes and fairy-tale forests.
-If you walk an average of 21-kilomeres per day, the route can be completed in 6 or 7 days.
+You’ll walk through the majestic Scottish Highlands, passing rolling hills, sparkling lakes and fairy-tale forests.
+If you walk an average of 21-kilometres per day, the route can be completed in 6 or 7 days.
 You’ll find plenty of budget-friendly accommodation, quirky pubs and good cheer along the way.
 A huge bonus of this route is that wild camping is permitted for 2 to 3 nights at a time.
 A good level of fitness is required, as the path has a fair share of ups and downs.
-For more information, visit: www.west-highlandway.co.uk.
+For more information, visit www.west-highlandway.co.uk.

 Dorset On Foot

 Arguably the most quintessential of English counties, Dorset is home to lush green meadows, fishing villages and the legendary Jurassic Coast (a World Heritage Site).
 Starting just over the border in Wiltshire at the beautiful cathedral city of Salisbury and finishing 115-kilometers later along the coast in Lyme Regis, this picturesque route showcases the county’s very best attractions, from chocolate-box villages and romantic castles to pristine farmlands.
 There are dozens of country pubs along the way where you can stop for a hearty meal and English ale.
 If you choose to walk this 6-day route with On Foot Holidays (one of Europe’s leading self-guided walking tour operators), everything will be arranged on your behalf, including accommodation, luggage transfers between inns and select meals.
 You’ll also be equipped with a comprehensive information pack, complete with detailed route maps.
 For more information, visit www.onfootholidays.co.uk or email email@example.com.